 Antibiotics have brought us progress in fighting bacterial infections and thus dangerous diseases.
-But they also have their downsides – from diarrhoea to an inflamed colon (and occasionally an inflamed small intestine) are the most common and noticeable side effects of antibiotics.
-In addition, antibiotics affect our gut flora – a side effect that you will not necessarily notice.
+But they also have their downsides – diarrhoea or an inflamed colon (and occasionally an inflamed small intestine) are the most common and noticeable side effects of antibiotics.
+In addition, antibiotics affect our microbiome – a side effect that you will not necessarily notice.
 With long-term use, the ratio of good bacteria to bad bacteria shifts and becomes imbalanced.

 Did you know that, according to a projection, global antibiotic consumption has risen by 65 per cent in the last 15 years?

 Antibiotics are made to kill bacteria – in this way, they help against dangerous bacterial infections.
 However, they do not only fight harmful bacteria, but also good intestinal bacteria.
 They also leave behind a lot of dead bacteria in the intestines, which we have to get rid of by having more frequent bowel movements.
 Our gut flora then has to be restored, which takes time.
-Through a targeted diet, we can nourish our bodies with bacteria-friendly food and accelerate the growth of a healthy gut microbiome.
+Through a targeted diet, we can nourish our bodies with bacteria-friendly food and restore healthy gut flora.

 The World Health Organization considers antibiotic resistance to be one of the greatest threats to health worldwide.
 Bacteria become immune to antibiotics, so that deadly diseases can no longer be treated with them.
 One reason for resistance is that too many antibiotics are prescribed for colds.[18–20]

 What are typical bad gut flora symptoms?

 How do you know your gut is unhealthy?

 Is your microbiome healthy?
 That’s not always an easy question to answer.
 But there are some bad gut flora symptoms you will be able to recognise, such as a bloated stomach or frequent diarrhoea.